 If all efforts (steps 1 to 3) to mediate the matter have been attempted with no success, contact Housing and Residence Life to schedule a meeting with your area graduate hall director to discuss the possibility of a room switch.
-Your graduate hall director will need to meet with you and your roommate to discuss alternative resolutions prior to considering a room switch.
+Your graduate hall director must meet with you and your roommate to discuss alternative resolutions before considering a room switch.